PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 Like "increase paid conversion rate", or "decrease churn rate".
 This should be a *single* metric that you're aiming to improve.

 Without a clear goal, it's unclear what is a successful outcome of test.
-For example, a bad goal is "increase user engagement", since it's unclear which metric will define success – is it daily active visitors?
-Total number of page views?
-Time spent in the app?
+For example, a bad goal is "increase user engagement", since it's unclear which metric will define success – is it daily active visitors, total number of page views, or time spent in the app?

-Your test results may show improvements in some of metrics but declinations in others, and without a precise goal, you will struggle to interpret if your test is a success or not.
+Your test results may show improvements in some of metrics but declines in others, and without a precise goal, you will struggle to interpret if your test is a success or not.

-### 2. A clear hypothesis why your your changes will achieve your goal
+### 2. A clear hypothesis about why your your changes will achieve your goal

-A well defined hypothesis focuses your testing and guides your decision-making by providing a framework for evaluating your results.
+A well-defined hypothesis focuses your testing and guides your decision making by providing a framework for evaluating your results.
 It should include your goal metric, how you think your change will improve it, and any other important context.
 For example:

 > User research showed that new users are not sure how to use our products.
 By adding a short tutorial video during onboarding, users will be understand how to use our product.
 As a result, we expect to see more successful interactions with our app features, a decrease in customer support queries, and a decrease in churn rate (our primary goal).